 There are three minimum requirements when preparing for any interview, which are listed below.
-If you want to take it further and go beyond what's expected of you, read further on for more advanced preparation tips.
+If you want to take it further and go beyond what's expected of you, read on for more advanced compliance interview tips.

 The 3 Minimum Requirements